NebraLtd/Helium-Guides/docs/handy-guides/local-diagnostics.md

 9. **Miner connected to Blockchain**: Will say yes if your hotspot has a good connection to the Helium network.
 Even when showing no your hotspot can still be connected to it, but it has less than 5 peer to peer connections.
 This will be updated in the future.

 10. **Miner Relayed**: Indicates if your hotspot is relayed.
-Will show False if it is not.
-If it is showing True you should have a look at our Port Forwarding guide.
+View our Port Forwarding guide if you are having trouble eliminating the relayed status.

 11. **ECC detected**: Shows True if your secure chip is detected.
-Can show false temporarily due to the diagnostics refreshing too quickly.
-If the error persists, please contact the customer support
+If it shows as false, check the hardware, reseat components.
+If the problem persists, contact us at support.

-12. **ETH0 MAC**: The Ethernet mac address of your hotspot.
-Always mention this if you have a technical support request, but don't share it with a third party.
-It is used in combination with the RPi serial to add your hotspot to our Dashboard
+12. **ETH0 MAC**: The Ethernet MAC address of your hotspot.
+Provide this to support when you open a ticket with us.
+It is a unique identifier for your unit and should be kept private otherwise.

 13. **WLAN0 MAC**: The Wifi mac address of the hotspot.
 Shows Unknown if there is an issue with the Wifi on your hotspot.
-This is a known issue and we are working on it

 14. **RPi Serial**: The serial number of the Raspberry Pi used in your hotspot.
-It is used together with the ETH0 mac to add the hotspot to the dashboard.
+It is used with the ETH MAC address to add a hotspot to the Nebra Dashboard.

-15. **BT detected**: Indicates if the bluetooth is connected
+15. **BT detected**: Indicates if the bluetooth is connected.

 16. **Lora OK?**: Checks if the Lora module is recognized by your hotspot.
-If it is showing **False**, you should turn off the hotspot and try to reseat the Lora concentrator as advised in the advanced diagnostics.
+If it is showing **False**, you should turn off the hotspot and reseat the LORA module.
+Contact us if the problem persists.

 17. **Modem Detected** : Check if the Cellular LTE module is reconginzed by your hotspot.
-If it is showing **False**, and you attached LTE modem the you should turn off the hotspot and reseat the LTE module, Outdoor unit does't comes with LTE module pre-built, so it's normall to show **False** wihout the LTE Module.
+If it is showing as **False**, turn off the hotspot and reseat the LTE module.
+Please note the Outdoor unit does't comes with LTE module pre-installed, it will show **False** as default.

-> **Modem Detected** only shown in outdoor hotspot.

 ## In-app diagnostics

-To access the In-app diagnostics your hotspot needs to be in pairing mode.
-Your hotspot is in pairing mode directly after startup or by pressing the pair button on the back of your hotspot for 10 seconds.
-You then need to go into the Helium app and select your hotspot.
-By clicking on the cog symbol on the top right a new menu will appear.
-Choose Pair here.
-Your hotspot should show up now if it is in pairing mode.
-Select the diagnostics next.
-The In-app diagnostics will show up after:
+To access the Helium Bluetooth diagnostics, your hotspot needs to be in pairing mode.
+Your hotspot is in pairing mode directly after startup.
+You can initiate pairing mode manually by pressing the pair button on the back of your hotspot for 10 seconds.
+You will now be able to pair with the hotspot in the helium app.
+If you are unaware of how to do this, simply click on the cog symbol on the top right corner and a new menu will appear.
+Choose Pair.
+Your hotspot will now appear.

 ![In-app diagnostics](../media/photos/troubleshooting/inappdiagnostics.jpg ':size=600')

 ### What information can you find in here

-* **Hotspot name**: The animal name of your hotspot will show on top.
+* **Hotspot name**: The animal name of your hotspot.

 * **Peer-to-Peer Connections**: Here you can see if your hotspot has successful Outbound and Inbound connections.
-Directly after rebooting/ changing the connection it can take up to 15 minutes to show a green mark.
-No inbound connections can be due to the hotspot being relayed.
+It can take up to 15 minutes to update this information.
+If you have no inbound connections, this is an indicator that your hotspot is relayed.
+Refer to our port forwarding guide.

-* **Blockchain Sync**: This sync status is not fully up to date and will show as 100% even though the hotspot might still be syncing.
-For a more accurate syncing status you should have a look at the ip diagnostics.
+* **Blockchain Sync**: This sync status is not always up-to-date and will show as 100% even though the hotspot still might be syncing.
+This is where we advise using the Nebra diagnostics page for more accurate information.

 * **Last Challenged**: Shows when the hotspot was challenged the last time.
-It will only participate in challenges when it is fully synced and has a proper internet connection
+It will only participate in challenges when it is fully synced and has an internet connection.

 * **Hotspot Maker**: The maker of your Hotspot.
-In our case it will show as Nebra LTD
+In our case it will show as Nebra LTD.

-* **Hotspot Firmware** : The firmware version of the software running on your hotspot
+* **Hotspot Firmware** : The firmware version your hotspot is using.

-* **App Version**: The version of the Helium app your are using
+* **App Version**: The version of the Helium app your are using.

-* **Wi-Fi MAC**: The Wi-Fi mac address of your hotspot
+* **Wi-Fi MAC**: The Wi-Fi MAC address of your hotspot.

-* **Ethernet MAC**: The Ethernet mac address of your hotspot.
-Always mention this if you have a technical support request, but don't share it with a third party.
-It is used in combination with the RPi serial to add your hotspot to our Dashboard
+* **Ethernet MAC**: The Ethernet MAC address of your hotspot.
+Provide this to support when you open a ticket with us.
+It is a unique identifier for your unit and should be kept private otherwise.

-* **NAT Type**: Shows the nat type of your hotspot.
-This will partially indicate if your hotspot is Relayed.
-Having nat-type none and unknown is usually the status you want.
-With a symmetric nat-type it is usually not possible to portforward as you are sharing a IPv4 address with others.
-It can be resolved by asking for a own IPv4 address at your ISP.
-Restricted shows that the port is blocked.
+* **NAT Type**: Shows the NAT type of your hotspot.
+This can indicate if your hotspot is Relayed.
+NAT-type showing none and unknown is ideal and what you want.
+With a symmetric NAT-type, you share an IP address with others, so port forwarding may not be possible.
+It can be resolved by asking for a unique IPv4 address from your ISP.
+Restricted means that the port is blocked.

-* **IP Address**: The local ip address of your hotspot.
-By entering it in the browser you are able to access the browser diagnostics of your hotspot for a more detailed diagnostics view.
-It is useful for adding the port-forwarding rule too.
+* **IP Address**: The local IP address of your hotspot.
+By entering it in the browser you are able to access the Nebra Diagnostics page of your hotspot for more accurate information.

-* **Report Generated**: Date when the diagnostics were made.
+* **Report Generated**: Date when the diagnostics were produced.

 ## Still having trouble?